dcluet/Lipid_Droplets_Detector/README.md

 **1) INSTALLATION**
 -
-The `LIPID_DROPLETS` macro requires can be automatically installed with all required files in `ImageJ` and `FIJI`.
+The `LIPID_DROPLETS` macro can be automatically installed with all required files in `ImageJ` and `FIJI`.
 Please follow the specific instructions described below.

 ![ImageJ Logo](doc/IJ.jpg)
 -
 1. Open `ImageJ`.
 2. Open the `src` folder of the `LIPID_DROPLETS` macro.
-3. Drag the `Installation.ijm` file on `ImageJ` Menu bar to open it.
+3. Drag the `Installation.ijm` file on the `ImageJ` Menu bar to open it.
 4. In the Menu bar of the macro select the `Macros/Run Macro` option.
 5. The window will be closed automatically and all required files will be installed in the `ImageJ/macros/Droplets` folder.
 The shortcut `Plugins/Macros/LIPID_DROPLETS` will be added in the Menu bar.
 6. Restart `ImageJ` to refresh the Menu bar.